2D VS 3D Grade Control for Excavators

 The most common factors to consider when choosing 2D or 3D control system:

-Price: The 2D is less costly than the 3D, but it has limited functional capabilities and lower accuracy.
+Price: The 2D is less costly than the 3D, but it has limited functional capabilities.
 When it is determined that the 2D system can meet the complexity and accuracy of the job at hand, it may be chosen.

 Functionality: The 2D is suitable for simple excavation depth and distance operations, while the 3D system offers more functionality to improve accuracy and project results when tracking machine positioning and slope specifications.
 Choose the 3D system if you seek advanced technology integrated with site plans.

 Time: The 3D control system cuts off excessive downtime by waiving the need to manually set stakes and recalibrate the machine.
 However, compared to the 2D, the 3D system is more complex, and staff may require more training time.
 Choices should be made based on the combination of staff skills and project circumstances.

 FJD 3D excavator grade control system (FJD Excavator Guidance System) is a GNSS-based excavator guidance system for high accuracy (3cm).

 It has been applied to sloping brushing, land leveling, wading operation and deep excavation.